-2. Credit Insurance
+A. Credit Insurance

-As noted at length above, single premium credit insurance products are expensive for the consumer and a profit center for the creditor.
+As noted in Section IV above, single premium credit insurance products are expensive for the consumer and a profit center for the creditor.
 Such premiums should be included in the trigger.

-3. Yield Spread Premiums
+B. Yield Spread Premiums

-Yield spread premiums should be counted in the points and fees trigger because "all compensation paid to mortgage brokers" must be included under the Act.
-[25] In Regulation Z, the Board added a condition for inclusion not specified in the statute, i.e., that the points and fees must be payable at or before loan closing.
-[26] Lenders making HOEPA loans, if the yield spread premium is counted, argue that the premium is not paid by the borrower (a position which is indefensible as the borrower clearly pays the premium through the higher interest rate [27]) and that the payment is not made at or before closing.
+Yield spread premiums should be counted in the points and fees trigger because "all compensation paid to mortgage brokers" payable by the consumer at or before closing must be included under the Act.[25]
+Lenders making HOEPA loans, if the yield spread premium is counted, argue that the premium is not paid by the borrower (a position which is indefensible as the borrower clearly pays the premium through the higher interest rate[26]) and that the payment is not made at or before closing.
 Creditors most often pay the brokers their premiums at or before closing, as disclosed on the HUD-1 Settlement Statement.
 The consumer, therefore, pays this fee at that time through the funds advanced by the lender which the consumer then repays to the lender over the course of the loan via the higher interest rate.
-Since there is a lack of clarity, at least in the creditors' minds on this issue, the Board should address this in the context of this review of HOEPA.